KaramalaSurya/tasks-/README.md

-# tasks-
-a task which are done in the intenship
+# tasks-these are tasks which are done in the intenship